EventStore/documentation/docs/commercial-tools/cli-tool.md

 es-cli admin azure_restore [options]
 ```

-Restores an KurrentDB database from a specified container in Azure Blob Storage.
+Restores a KurrentDB database from a specified container in Azure Blob Storage.

 | Option                | Description                                                                               |
 |-----------------------|-------------------------------------------------------------------------------------------|